-Every year we put on a celebration event for International Clinical Trials Day in May.
-Members of the PPIE Core Group play a crucial role in developing the event, and also on the day in terms of showing attendees around, signing them up to activities and providing general support.
-We also ask our research teams to hold stalls and activities to showcase their work to the public.
+Prior to the pandemic, members of the PPIE Core Group played a crucial role in developing the event, and also on the day in terms of showing attendees around, signing them up to activities and providing general support.

+We also asked our research teams to hold stalls and activities to showcase their work to the public.